Top 5 Hot Melt Adhesives for Composite and Recycled Substrates in Canada — 2026

 Frequently Asked Questions

-Henkel Technomelt AS 4227 features: Reactive hot-melt formulation designed for strong bonds with thermoplastic and thermoset composites, Good heat resistance and lap-shear strength suitable for lightweight structural assemblies, Applied with standard hot-melt equipment; fast set with potential for post-cure to enhance properties.
+Henkel Technomelt AS 4227 is a reactive hot-melt formulation designed for strong bonds with thermoplastic and thermoset composites, and it provides fast set behavior for high-throughput assembly.

 Conclusion